 2. When trying to read a decoder and you get a manufacturer ID of "255" and / or multiple readings of 255 from the decoder for other CVs too, that is an error message.
 A message of "Cannot Read CV" is also an error message.
 The system asked the decoder a question but did not get a response back from the decoder.
 Check all your connections and track.
-Try a different decoder or locomotive.
+Try a different decoder or locomotive for comparison.

 3. When trying to read CVs of a SOUND decoder on an older Power Pro / Ph-Pro system box you might need a programming track booster like the Soundtraxx PTB-100.
 Do not use a DCC Specialties "PowerPax".
 I have found this add on to be unreliable in my testing.
 Do not connect any type of programming booster to the Power Cab.

-4. The manufacturer ID in CV8 is for the locomotive decoder you are programming and has nothing to do with what system you are using.
+4. The manufacturer ID (value) of CV8 is for the locomotive decoder you are programming and not the system you are programming with.
 The manufacturer id is the value of CV8.
 Example: CV8=141 means the locomotive decoder was made by Soundtraxx.

 5. To learn more about a configuration variable (CV) and how to change them with an NCE system, read this article: https://ncedcc.zendesk.com/hc/en-us/articles/205053429-How-to-read-or-change-a-CV

 6. It is always a good idea reboot / power cycle your system and the decoder after a factory reset.
 Some decoders might not be completely reset until the power is removed and restored.
 Similar to rebooting a PC after it is updated.

 Every DCC Decoder has an ID code that tell you who made it.